skylantix/Website/src/content/membership.md

 ---
-title: "Membership - Join the Skylantix Cooperative"
+title: "Membership - Join the Skylantix Collective"
 description: "$20/month or $200/year for Nextcloud, email, Bitwarden, and community.
 One price.
 No tiers.
 Transparent and ethical cloud hosting."
 layout: "company"
 ---